-Friends and families gathered at West Penn Hospital’s atrium, the Wintergarden, on Sunday for a special ceremony to commemorate the loss of a child.
+Friends and families will gather at West Penn Hospital’s atrium, the Wintergarden, today, June 10, for a special ceremony to commemorate the loss of a child.

-During the event, the families participated in the potting of a plant to take home in memory of their child.
-They also listened to inspirational readings and music in a serene atmosphere.
-The event culminated with the release of the butterflies.
+During the event, the families participate in the potting of a plant to take home in memory of their child.
+They also listen to inspirational readings and music in a serene atmosphere.
+The event culminates with the release of the butterflies.

-Lauren McLean, 28, a stylist at the Geno Levi Salon, 4000 Washington Rd., was one of the parents who experienced such a loss.
+Lauren McLean, 28, a stylist at the Geno Levi Salon, 4000 Washington Road, was one of the parents who experienced such a loss.

 In 2010, McLean, when she was 19 weeks pregnant, received a distressing phone call.
 McLean said, “There was a problem with the ultrasound.”